Rutgers-Camden Innovation Community Hub: From Local to Global

-Championing this Big Idea is Donna Nickitas, dean of the Rutgers School of Nursing–Camden, a noted health policy scholar and an energetic visionary regarding the future of health care and nursing education in America.
+Championing this initiative is Donna Nickitas, dean of the Rutgers School of Nursing–Camden, a noted health policy scholar and an energetic visionary regarding the future of health care and nursing education in America.
 Nickitas is deeply committed to ensuring that everyone—no matter where they live—has the opportunity to live a healthy life.
 Her long history of advocating for equitable health care and her proven ability to foster a culture of cross-sector engagement ideally positions her to co-lead RICH with Gloria Bonilla-Santiago, a Board of Governors distinguished service professor of public policy and administration and a passionate community leader in Camden.
 Known as the “patron saint of Cooper Street,” Bonilla-Santiago has worked for decades to transform Camden’s Cooper Street educational corridor and create one of the nation’s best community charter school systems, serving children (and their families) from cradle to college in a holistic and innovative environment that provides a jumping-off point for the new community hub.

 Together, these two leaders will spearhead the innovation hub as a social and economic enterprise where Camden residents, Rutgers students and faculty, and local private, public, government, and nonprofit agencies work together and learn from each other.
 A vital component of the community hub will be researching and disseminating the lessons learned that can inform policymaking and kick-start lasting change in Camden and beyond.
 The Rutgers community hub in Camden will serve as a model for cities in the United States and around the world that face similar challenges.